-Florida enacted the Digital Bill of Rights (FDBR) in 2023, which will go into effect on July 1, 2024.
-Unlike other states' laws, the FDBR will have higher jurisdictional standards for enforcing the FDBR against entities, which will allow more entities to avoid being subject to the law.
-These standards will be aimed at regulating "Big Tech" companies instead of small and middle-market companies.
-The FDBR will also contain unique provisions requiring a revenue threshold to be subject to the law, broadening opt-out rights, protecting children online, and prohibiting government officials from moderating content.
+Florida enacted the Digital Bill of Rights (FDBR) in 2023, which went into effect on July 1, 2024.
+Unlike other states' laws, the FDBR has higher jurisdictional standards for enforcing the FDBR against entities, which allows more entities to avoid being subject to the law.
+These standards are aimed at regulating "Big Tech" companies instead of small and middle-market companies.
+The FDBR also contains unique provisions requiring a revenue threshold to be subject to the law, broadening opt-out rights, protecting children online, and prohibiting government officials from moderating content.